GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 : Themes that skin your browser in custom colors.

 Dark & Black
-: Themes that feature dark colors and imagry.
+: Themes that feature dark colors and imagery.

 Entertainment
 : Themes with images of popular television and film franchises.